-The Rijks Museum is largest and most visited in the Netherlands.
-The museum is focused on the arts and history in Amsterdam.
+The Rijksmuseum is largest and most visited museum in the Netherlands.
+The museum is focused on the arts and history of The Netherlands.
 It is located in the middle of Museum Square, conveniently located near the Van Gogh Museum, the Stedelijk Museum Amsterdam, and the Concertgebouw.

 The museum is open daily from 9:00AM to 5:00PM.
 Tickets are €17.50/adults and free/children under 18.

 The iconic Iamsterdam sign used to be in front of the museum but it was moved to the airport temporarily.

 ➳ How long does it take to go through the Rijksmuseum?
 It can take anywhere from 4 to 5 hours if It you like to visit the whole museum you but you can get a good idea of the highlights of the museum’s collection in 2 or 3 hours.